Dragon-Age-Annual/dragonageannual.art/src/pages/application.md

 - _Graphics:_ Assist in the design, marketing and assembly of the Annual.
 This can include but is not limited to contributor spotlights, social media posts, merchandising imagery and pages of the calendar.
-We are looking for people who are proactive and can take charge of their responsibilities.
+We are looking for people who are proactive and can take charge of their responsibilities.<br /><br />
 - _Betas:_ Review and verify accuracy of all copy produced for the Annual.
 This can include but is not limited to writer’s stories, cover copy, website text, contributor spotlights, and credits pages.